LordPyros/Sporting-Match-Scheduler/README.md

 # Sporting-Match-Scheduler
+  I was very new to coding when I created this app, to be honest the code is pretty terrible.
+I uploaded this project to display my problem solving ability and what I was able to achieve with very little knowlege of c#.
+My coding skills have come a very long way since then.
+Below is a list of many things that I would do differently if I were to make this application again.

-This was my first attempt at making a real world appllication.
+  This was my first attempt at making a real world application.
 It was intended to assist and save time for an Indoor Sports center in which I am a member of.

-It allows the user to create a weekly schedule for matches and manage teams accross several sports.
+It allows the user to create a weekly schedule for matches and manage teams accross several indoor sports.

-Features
+GETTING STARTED

+  Once you have selected a sport and created a new league, I recommend setting up game times first.
+Doing this may save time as you won't need to revisit options to setup the rest of the competition.

+FEATURES

 Teams will play other teams an even amount of times (round robin).